 In this bed, I pulled out the dark peachy-coral colors from the aging flower bracts and echoed them with surrounding Heuchera ‘Peach Flambe’ and a ‘Chantilly Peach’ Antirrhinum majus (from Annie’s Annuals).

 2. Adding motion using a plant’s form

-Another somewhat elusive, but nonetheless important, element in the garden is something I call ‘visual motion’.
+Another somewhat elusive element in the garden is something I call ‘visual motion’.
 I’m not talking about literal motion, like the swaying grass on a breezy day, but a plant that gives the illusion of movement without any breeze whatsoever.

 3. Adding a contrasting color

 With the majority of plants falling within shades of green, it’s important to include those with contrasting foliage colors to help them stand apart from their neighbors.
 Euphorbias are an ideal choice, with foliage in shades of steely blue, light maroon, deep burgundy, silver, and variegated.

 With its silver variegation, this euphorbia commands attention wherever you place it.
 When nestled against dark green foliage, such as the Cestrum newellii and Oakleaf Hydrangea, the creamy white flowers of this euphorbia takes on a silvery tone which adds an exciting pop of color.

 This variety grows to 3’x3′ and can take a substantial amount of shade compared to the others mentioned above.